Queue-Fair/magento/README.md

     sudo tail -f /var/log/apache2/error.log | sed 's/\\n/\n/g'
 ```

-Step 12) When you have finished making changes to `QueueFairConfig.php`, hit `CTRL-O` to save and `CTRL-X` to exit nano.
+- When you have finished making changes to `QueueFairConfig.php`, hit `CTRL-O` to save and `CTRL-X` to exit nano.

 To make the Adapter actually run, you need to edit the master Magento index.php file